lambdaclass/concrete/ROADMAP.md

 the spec, and drift breaks the claim.* `--report check-proofs` = 11 verified, 0 failed; spec-drift gate = 0 drift, 0 stale.

 Next: continue the post-HMAC build-out.
-The first source-contract slices have landed (attributes, `spec fn`, `requires`/`ensures`, call-site obligations, `bv_decide` discharge, loop contracts, and one kernel-checked loop VC), and ProofKit has been harvested into reusable modules.
-The remaining Phase 1-4 work is to make those pieces less hand-linked: generated VCs, ghost state, proof stubs, audit UX, flagship retrofit, and release-grade review artifacts.
+The source-contract and proof-authoring slab now exists: attributes, `spec fn`, `requires`/`ensures`, call-site obligations, `bv_decide` / `omega` discharge, loop contracts, generated loop VC shapes, `ghost`, a contracts guide, and `concrete prove` v1.
+ProofKit has been harvested into reusable modules.
+The remaining Phase 1-4 work is to make the first real flagship use source contracts as the primary proof surface, then tighten audit UX, registry retirement, and release-grade review artifacts.
 Phase 5 through Phase 7 remain hardening gates; pull their items forward when they block the Phase 1-4 work or before release.